Technical Writing Skills: Taking Your Written Outputs to the Next Level

 Write more effective and purposive technical documents.

-C. Traits of High Impact Technical Writing (Clarity, Coherence, Conciseness, Accessibility, Accuracy, and Audience Awareness)
+Traits of High Impact Technical Writing: Clarity, Conciseness, Accessibility, Accuracy, and Audience Awareness

-IV.
-Forms and Format of Business Writing C
+Session 4 – Forms and Format of Technical Writing C

 Mr. John P. Tigno is a Freelance Learning & Organizational Development Consultant with more than 18 years of experience working in various industries.